Jatinsinha03/OnChain_Piggy_U2U/README.md

 ### Common Issues

 1. **"Wrong Network" Error**
-   - Ensure MetaMask is connected to U2U Testnet (Chain ID: 420)
+   - Ensure MetaMask is connected to U2U Solaris Mainnet (Chain ID: 39 / 0x27)
-   - Use the "Switch to U2U Testnet" button
+   - Use the "Switch to U2U Solaris Mainnet" button

 2. **"Could not decode result data" Error**
    - This usually means no deposits exist yet